Mitali10/team14/docs/index.md

 SVM was the least successful in classifying fraudulent transactions as such, with a recall of around 82%.

 We were able to tune the oversampling ratio (for SMOTE) and type of kernel and optimize the precision with a minority: majority ratio of 0.046 and a linear SVM.
 As you can see below, the precision increases, peaks at 0.046 and then sharply declines after.
-We also tried using a non linear sigmoid kernel, our precision dropped a lot and it also took considerably more runtime.
+We also tried using a non linear sigmoid kernel but our precision dropped a lot and it also took considerably more runtime.

 ![Sampling Ratio](images/SamplingRatio.png)